SBI International Transfer: Fees, Rates & Limits 2026

 The international transfer exchange rate is also called the bank's TT selling rate.

-Bank exchange rates usually include a markup - an extra fee which is added into the exchange rate offered for retail customers.
-This markup can commonly be about 3% or more - which doesn't sound too bad, but which does mount up quickly.
+Bank exchange rates usually include a markup — an extra fee added into the exchange rate offered to retail customers.
+This markup can often be around 3% or more, which may not look huge at first, but adds up quickly on larger transfers.

 Here's how the exchange rate markup would shape up for different transfer amounts: